cullophid/barely-functional/README.md

 ```

 ### keys :: Object -> [String]
-Returns a list of the given objects keys.
+Returns a list of the given object's keys.

 ```js
 _.keys({a: 1, b: 2, c: 3})